danielmelogpi/shell-utils/README.md

 These are particular-suited scripts.. if you find something usefull, just use it.

-git-do-it
+*  *git-do-it* this one pulls from the repository, adds changes, commits and pushes it to the cloud.

-* this one pulls from the repository, adds changes, commits and pushes it to the cloud.
+*  *listppas* list all the ppas in the machine

 the others are crap;